yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 When interacting with data replicated from another universe using non-transactional mode:

-- reads are only eventually consistent
+- Reads are only eventually consistent
-- last writer wins for writes
+- Last writer wins for writes
-- transactions are limited to isolation level SQL-92 READ COMMITTED
+- Transactions are limited to isolation level SQL-92 READ COMMITTED

 After losing one universe, the other universe may be left with torn transactions.